 Increasing convex or concave lenses are placed before the eye until the point of reversal is reached.

-No movement of red reflex indicates myopia of 1D
+No movement of the red reflex indicates myopia of 1D

-When using streak retinoscope of red feflex is narrow in high degree of ametropia and wide reflex that means low degree of ametropia.
+When using a streak retinoscope of red reflex is narrow with a high degree of ametropia and the wide reflex means a low degree of ametropia.

-Calculation for retinoscopy:- When the observer is sitting at 1 meter deduction of retinoscopic figure is 1 D and 1.50 D deduction when observer sit at 2/3 rd meter distance, samely 1 D for when use atropine, 0.5 D for homatropine and 0.75 D for cyclopentolate
+The calculation for retinoscopy:- When the observer is sitting at 1-meter deduction of the retinoscopic figure is 1 D and 1.50 D deduction when the observer sits at 2/3 rd meter distance, samely 1 D when using atropine, 0.5 D for homatropine and 0.75 D for cyclopentolate

 So the refraction of the eye = -1.0D + end point of refraction + 1D/0.75D/0.5D ( when use wet retinoscopy )

-- Red reflex may not be visible or may be poor this may happen with small pupil, hazy media.
+- Red reflex may not be visible or may be poor this may happen with small pupils and hazy media.

-- Scissors shadows may sometimes be seen in patients with regular astigmatism with dilated pupil.
-It is difficult to diminished with the undilated pupil.
+- Scissor shadows may sometimes be seen in patients with regular astigmatism with dilated pupils.
+It is difficult to diminish with the undilated pupil.

-- Triangular shadow may be seen in patients with conical cornea.
+- Triangular shadow may be seen in patients with the conical cornea.
 On moving the mirror, the triangular reflex appears to swirl around its apex.